 Consider $\beta$ estimation in the interactive fixed-effects model with three dimensions:

-where all terms in $\sum_{\ell = 1}^L \varphi^{(1)}_{i\ell} \varphi^{(2)}_{j\ell} \varphi^{(3)}_{t\ell}$ are unobserved and $L$ is bounded and fixed.
+where all terms in $\sum_{\ell = 1}^L \lambda_{i\ell} \delta_{j\ell} \gamma_{t\ell}$ are unobserved.\footnote{Bounded $L$ is only needed for terms interacting over all dimensions, and for the parametric rate of consistency.
+Less sparse models with $L$ unbounded are possible, but lead to slower convergence. } Considering three dimensions is without loss of generality for the methods used herein.
 The object $L$ is often difficult to calculate, see \cite{haastad1989tensor}.
 However, for purposes of this analysis it is only necessary to know what is called the multilinear rank, defined in Section~\ref{sect:notation}.
-The multilinear rank is the set of matrix-ranks of the different matrices the array can be transformed into along each indices.
-For example, the multilinear rank of the interactive fixed-effects in three dimensions is a vector of three different ranks - the first being the rank when the first dimensions are the rows, and the second and third dimensions are jointly the columns, and so on for the other multilinear rank entries.
+The multilinear rank is the set of matrix-ranks of the different matrices the array can be transformed into along each indice.
+For example, the multilinear rank of the interactive fixed-effects in three dimensions is a vector of three potentially different ranks - the first being the rank when the first dimensions are the rows, and the second and third dimensions are jointly the columns, and so on for the other multilinear rank entries.
 In the presence of covariates, estimation of interactive fixed-effect rank is still an open area of research in the standard panel setting.
-Simulations suggest estimation with more than the required components performs well.
-Reducing the problem to three dimensions is without loss of generality for the methods considered herein.
-Additive fixed-effects are omitted for brevity but are subsumed by the interactive fixed-effect term or can be removed with a simple within transformation.
-Let $X_{ijt}$ be arbitrarily correlated with the unobserved interactive fixed-effects term, $\sum_{\ell = 1}^L \varphi^{(1)}_{i\ell} \varphi^{(2)}_{j\ell} \varphi^{(3)}_{t\ell} $, but uncorrelated with the noise term, $\varepsilon_{ijt}$.
+Simulations suggest estimation with more than the required components performs well.\footnote{In standard panel data overestimating rank leads to valid inference, see \cite{MoonWeidner2015}. } Additive fixed-effects are omitted for brevity but are subsumed by the interactive fixed-effect term or can be removed with a simple within transformation.

+Let $X_{ijt}$ be arbitrarily correlated with interactive fixed-effects, $\sum_{\ell = 1}^L \lambda_{i\ell} \delta_{j\ell} \gamma_{t\ell}$, but independent of the noise term, $\varepsilon_{ijt}$.
 The challenge to estimating $\beta$ is isolating variation in $X_{ijt}$ that is not correlated with the interactive fixed-effects term.
-This paper develops the multidimensional kernel weighted transformations to project out this unobserved heterogeneity and also shows settings where standard factor methods work well.
-The kernel weighted within transformation is a novel contribution.
+This paper develops multidimensional weighted-within transformations that project out this unobserved heterogeneity and shows settings where standard factor methods work well.
+The weighted within transformation is a novel contribution.
 Group fixed-effects from \cite{bonhomme2022discretizing}, and in \cite{freeman2023linear} are also possible.